 Telford zoo launches 'Top Trumps' set along with themed experience

-A Telford zoo is launching its own 'top trumps' - celebrating its animals and prehistoric exhibits.
+A Telford zoo is launching its own 'Top Trumps' card game celebrating its animals and prehistoric exhibits.

-Hoo Zoo and Dinosaur World in Shropshire has confirmed its own limited edition Top Trumps, bringing together the best of its real-life animal residents and prehistoric giants in a fun, family-friendly card game - timed for the summer holidays.
+Hoo Zoo and Dinosaur World in Telford has confirmed its own limited-edition Top Trumps, bringing together the best of its real-life animal residents and prehistoric giants in a fun, family-friendly card game - just in time for the summer holidays.

 The unique pack features a mix of cards themed around the zoo’s most popular animals, including ostriches, wolves, lynx, and lemurs, alongside a fierce line-up of animatronic dinosaurs from the park’s ‘Hoo-rassic World’.